magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 (i.e. `:cljs/quit`) started on top of a CLJ REPL, if you try to restart the bREPL, it hangs forever.

-> NOTE 8: if you use a smart nrepl editor able to create more
+> NOTE 8: if you use a smart nrepl compliant editor able to create
-> nrepl-client connections with the nrepl-server created by `boot`, this
+> more nrepl-client connections with the nrepl-server created by
-> problem will not affect you.
+> `boot`, this problem will not affect you.

 This seems to be a bug of the `boot-cljs-repl` task.
 One way you have to solve this problem is to stop the CLJ REPL, stop the IFDE and